-This is San Francisco Bay's pollution watchdog since 1989 and an excellent resource for
+This has been San Francisco Bay's pollution watchdog since 1989 and an excellent resource

 The Bay Institute is the leader in protecting, restoring and inspiring conservation of the San Francisco Bay and its watershed -- from the Sierras to the sea.

-Blue Ocean Institute Seafood Ratings shares reliable information that enlightens personal choices, instills hope, and helps restore living abundance in the ocean.
+The Safina Center Seafood Health shares reliable information that enlightens personal choices, instills hope, and helps restore living abundance in the ocean.

 This is a gorgeous website and fabulous resource on all issues California native trout.

 The earth does need a good lawyer, and this site is a pulse point on legal issues and cases involving the environment, including fisheries.
 This links to a story on Maine fishing stocks.

 The edf partners with business, government and communities to find practical environmental solutions with a firm base in scientific study and fact.

 The EPA website offers us all tools to connect and make a difference in our homes, schools, workplaces and communities.
 See how our personal and collective clean air choices impact the environment.

 This expansive section of the EPA website describes the impacts of our plastic consumer trash in the world's oceans, and what we can each do, collectively and individually, to help.

 Special Thanks to David who attends a middle school outside of Denver for sharing this inspirational link and making a difference, and to his teacher for encouraging and enlightening every day into our future.